pranavpeter2050/cabie-taxi-web/Readme.md

 `beforeEach()` method hooks into every navigation **to** and **from** a route in our application.

+## Passenger flow

+We can use Google Maps `Place Autocomplete` Javascript API to provide for better UX for user/passenger when they are inputting their destination.
+There is a Vue package called [Vue 3 Google Maps](https://vue-map.netlify.app/docs/) that make this process even easier.

 ## Known Bugs

 - When trying to login with digits less then 10, the backend validationis not happening.
 Eg. if I enter a 5 digit number then it is creating a user with the 5-digit number.
 This should not be happening.